-My Armenian travel memoir was shortlisted for the 2017 Kill Your Darlings Unpublished Manuscript Award, and received a 2015 Varuna Fellowship.
+In 2022, Ashley has been an artist in residence at Bundanon, and on fellowship at KSP Writers’ Centre.
+Her Armenian travel memoir was shortlisted for the 2018 Impress Prize for New Writers and the 2017 Kill Your Darlings Unpublished Manuscript Award, and received a 2015 Varuna PIP residency.

 Full of Donkey

 The Armenian language lacks the a sound ‘Ashley’ requires.
 (This pronunciation issue is why flash mobs in Armenia become the rather more intimidating ‘flesh mobs.’)
-So when I spent two months travelling through Armenia, everybody called me Eshley.
+So when she spent two months travelling through Armenia, everybody called her Eshley.
 Unfortunately, esh means donkey, and the suffix -li means full of.
-I was, in Armenian, Full of Donkey.
+Ashley was, in Armenian, Full of Donkey.